Olympus E-PM1 Comparison Review

 The Olympus PEN E-PM1 is a mirrorless interchangeable lens camera that was announced in June 2011 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Olympus E-PM1 a good camera?
-The E-PM1 has a Camera Elo of 1494.
+The E-PM1 has a Camera Elo of 1398.
 This rating puts the E-PM1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PM1 also ranks below average. – Well, the Olympus E-PM1 is more than 8 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (Four Thirds cameras), the E-PM1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-PM1 is more than 12 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|